Back

 Tip 6: Clean the reflectors of older heating appliances.

 Clean stainless steel reflectors ensure optimum infrared transmission in the working areas.
 If soiled, part of the heat radiation is lost through diffusion.
 Up to 10 percent on heavily soiled surfaces!
 This unnecessary consumption can be saved simply and effectively.
-Note: with modern top appliances such as OPTIMA plus, MAXIMA, MAXIMA E-Hybrid oder den innovativen energieflexiblen Fair.AIdH*-Hallenheizungen z.
-B. der Linie FUTURA there is no need to clean the reflector due to the design.
+Note: with modern top appliances such as OPTIMA plus, MAXIMA, MAXIMA E-Hybrid or the innovative energy-flexible Fair.AIdH*-Hall heating systems, e.g., from the line FUTURA there is no need to clean the reflector due to the design.

 Tip 7: Think about replacing your old heating system.

-Then please don't make the mistake of going back to a convective system for hall heating (i.e. systems that work with warm air or warm water).
+Then please don't make the mistake of reverting to a convective heating system for your hall (i.e., systems that use warm air or warm water).
 Why?
-Because this would very probably be a step backwards in terms of heating energy consumption - not to mention the loss of comfort.
-If you are thinking about a heat pump, you should know: The heat pump is excellent for producing heat very efficiently at a low temperature level - ideal for most multi-storey buildings.
-In hall buildings with ceiling heights of over 4 meters, this heating principle often does not work satisfactorily.
-In addition, you lose the option of heating in line with the actual heat demand, i.e. at the times and in the areas of the hall where heat is actually needed.
-The system inertia of hydraulic heat pump systems and the heat distribution with additional auxiliary energy required are not very suitable for the dynamic and volatile requirements of industrial and commercial operations.
-From open gates to shift operation.
-So if you are thinking about optimizing your heating system due to the age of the system and the overall situation in order to reduce CO2emissions and reduce heating costs, be sure to seek advice from proven experts in energy-efficient hall heating.
+Because this would most likely be a step backwards in terms of heating energy consumption – not to mention the loss of comfort.
+If you are considering a heat pump, you should know that heat pumps are ideal for producing heat very efficiently at a low temperature level – perfect for most multi-story buildings.
+In halls with ceiling heights of over 4 meters, this heating principle often does not work satisfactorily.
+In addition, you lose the option of heating according to actual heat demand, i.e., at the times and in the areas of the hall where heat is actually needed.
+The system inertia of hydraulic heat pump systems and the heat distribution with additional auxiliary energy requirements are not well suited to the dynamic and volatile requirements of industrial and commercial operations.
+Starting with open doors and ending with shift operation.
+If you are considering optimizing your heating system to reduce CO₂ emissions and heating costs due to the age of the system and the overall situation, be sure to seek advice from proven experts in energy-efficient hall heating.

 Tip 8: Find out about the new GEG-compliant hall heating technologies.